Getting Started#

 To train a model from scratch, run:

-Training and validation MS/MS data need to be provided as annotated MGF files, where the peptide sequence is denoted in the SEQ
+Training and validation MS/MS data need to be provided as annotated MGF files, where the peptide sequence is denoted in the SEQ field.

-If a training is continued for a previously trained model, specify the starting model weights using --model
+If a training is continued for a previously trained model, specify the starting model weights using --model.

 Try Casanovo on a small example#

-Here, we demonstrate how to use Casanovo using a small collection of mass spectra in an MGF file (~100 MS/MS spectra).
+Let’s use Casanovo to sequence peptides from a small collection of mass spectra in an MGF file (~100 MS/MS spectra).
+The example MGF file is available at sample_data/sample_preprocessed_spectra.mgf.

 To obtain de novo sequencing predictions for these spectra:

-Download the example MGF above.
+1. Download the example MGF above.

-Ensure your Casanovo conda environment is activated by typing
+3. Ensure your Casanovo conda environment is activated by typing conda activate casanovo_env.
+(If you named your environment differently, type in that name instead.)

-with the path to the example MGF file that you downloaded:
+4. Sequence the mass spectra with Casanovo, replacing [PATH_TO] with the path to the example MGF file that you downloaded:

 Note

-If you want to store the output mzTab file in a different location than the current working directory, specify an alternative output location using the --output
+If you want to store the output mzTab file in a different location than the current working directory, specify an alternative output location using the --output parameter.

 This job should complete in < 1 minute.